chaunceygardiner/weewx-loopdata/docs/how-it-works.md

 accumulators come from the database's daily summary, the longer spans from day summaries plus archive records, and one continuous accumulator per rolling/trend period.

+A period's [span properties](field-reference.html#span-properties) are free of all this: `week.start` is a property of the week itself, not of anything the week accumulated, so it is computed from the packet's own time and needs no accumulator at all.
+A report may declare `week.start.raw` and no other week field, and still get it on every packet.

 ## Continuous accumulators